gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 <!-- ======================= END CHALLENGE ======================= -->
 ## Monoliths and the Strangler Pattern

-Let’s look at a way we can achieve a microservices architecture when we live in a monolithic world.
+Let’s look at a way we can achieve microservices architecture when we live in a monolithic world.

 For those of you embarking upon a modernization effort, you may have heard of the Strangler Pattern approach.
 Simply stated, teams using the Strangler Pattern slowly replace existing systems (typically monoliths) by replacing their various components, functions, applications, and microservices, gradually shutting off capability in the existing system and eventually completely replacing it.
 Visually, it looks something like this: